Data Modeling

 },

-.
+}Since we used store methods, the pages and creator properties are computed properties.
+Remember, the data property returned from findInStore is a computed property, and so is the value returned by getFromStore.
 As mentioned earlier, Virtual properties are non-enumerable, so they'll never be accidentally sent to the API server.
 But you could create a client-side Feathers hook to send them if you wanted to.

 Complete Example with Types

-This example begins by showing how to use the ServiceInstance
+This example begins by showing how to use the ServiceInstance type to define a Book type.

 import { type ServiceInstance, type PiniaServiceConfig, defineVirtualProperties, pushToStore, useInstanceDefaults } from 'feathers-pinia'